andrealmeid/DataLove/README.md

 # DataLove
-_An amazing database for store love_
+_An amazing database to store love_

                                 oo
                                   oo